David is a biomedical scientific officer and writer who uses intermittent fasting as part of his own health and fitness

 Contrary to what your mother may have told you, breakfast is not the most important meal of the day.
-In fact it’s the least important.
+In fact it’s probably the least important.
 And unless you are a student with early classes, have a physically demanding job, or work out in the morning, you may find you perform better if you simply give breakfast a miss.
 So, in the morning, all I consumed was water.
 But you could have some black unsweetened coffee or tea if you wish.

 After an overnight fast your body is in prime fat burning mode, due mostly to the fact that insulin levels are low first thing in the morning.
-So when you eat the typical breakfast, which tends to be high in carbs, this raises your insulin levels and brings fat burning to a halt.
+So when you eat the typical breakfast, which tends to be high in carbohydrates, this raises your insulin levels and brings fat burning to a halt.

 Conversely, growth hormone (which burns fat and builds muscle) is higher early in the morning.
 But as soon as your insulin levels go up your growth hormone levels plummet.